Pattern formation in a coupled driven diffusive system: Gradient expansion I -- equations of motion

 Since the $J$'s are polynomials in $\rho _{A,B}$ (up to sixth order), expressions like those in Eq.~\eqref{eq:divJs} are polynomial up to $O\left( \phi ^{6}\right) $.
-Further, the right hand side of Eq.~\eqref{eq:phi-cont-eqn} is a divergence, so the coefficients in the polynomials may range up to $O\left( \rho^{5}\right) $.
-Needless to say, writing out all the orders for the resulting expressions for the right hand side is a tedious task, albeit a straightforward one.
-To arrive at the more familiar form of Eq.~\eqref{eq:continuity}, we must take the continuum limit and, to simplify the divergence terms, keep only the lowest terms in the gradients.
+To arrive at the more familiar form of Eq.~\eqref{eq:continuity}, we must take the continuum limit and, to simplify the divergence terms, keep only the terms of lowest order in the gradients.
 The remainder of this Appendix provides one possible approach.